uannabi/AmazingPython/README.md

-# Python Hacks, Tips, and Tricks
+# Python Hacks, Tips and Tricks
 Welcome to my repository of Python programming language hacks, tips, and tricks!
 This repository is a treasure trove for Python enthusiasts, whether you're a beginner looking to learn the ropes or an experienced developer seeking to refine your skills and knowledge.

 ## About This Repository